Easy Grilled Venison Backstrap - The best way to prepare venison backstrap! Delicious and flavorful with no gamey taste!

 If you're struggling with how to prepare your deer backstrap, you've come to the right place.

 Some people may think that venison tastes, "gamey."
 I can assure you that with this marinade, you'll never use that word again.

-You don’t want to overcook your venison.
+You don't want to overcook the deer backstrap.
 Medium rare is usually perfect.
-It’s some of the most tender and lean meat you’ll ever taste.
+It's some of the most tender and lean meat you'll ever taste.
 This grilled venison backstrap gives filet mignon a run for its money for sure.

-For all of you who may not have access to venison, try this marinade with beef tenderloin or ribeye steaks.
-I promise you’re going to love it.
+For all of you who may not have access to venison, you can try this marinade with beef tenderloin or ribeye steaks.
+I promise you're going to love it.
 Enjoy!

 - 3 pounds venison backstrap (I used three loins about 10 inches long each)

 - In a medium bowl whisk together the olive oil, garlic, soy sauce, Worcestershire sauce and balsamic vinegar.

 - Rinse the venison loins in cold water and place inside of a plastic ziplock bag.